jvalue/ws19-ods-query-exploration/ontology/README.md

 function extractOntologyFromObject(rootNode, data)
 ```

-A recursive funtion which iterates through the given data, where it creates an ontology as described above.
+A recursive function which iterates through the given data, where it creates an ontology as described above.
 Every new recursive call adds a node to the rootNode and will be treated as the new rootNode.

 - rootNode: <br/>
   Is created by the function `generateRootNode` and contains the root node of the ontology object